autumn-mck/site-astro/src/content/markdownPosts/projects/index.md

   <div class="description">
   <h2 id="musicdisplay">MusicDisplay</h2>

-The widget on my site's homepage that displays the music I'm currently listening to, that I also wrote a [blog post](/blog/2024/small-projects-for-fun/) on.
+The widget on my site's homepage that displays the music I'm currently listening to.
 Has 4 parts:

-- A MusicBee plugin written in C# to send the currently playing song to a server (Desktop)
+- MusicBee plugin (C#, Desktop)
-- A Poweramp plugin/Android app to send the currently playing song to a server (Android)
+- Poweramp plugin (Java, Android)
-- A server written in TypeScript with Bun to receive the currently playing song, and provide an API and/or websocket for the client (Server)
+- Backend written using Bun to receive the currently playing song, and provide an API and/or websocket for the client (TypeScript, Server)
-- A web component written with vanilla JS and CSS to display the currently playing song (Client)
+- Web component written with vanilla JS and CSS to display the currently playing song (JavaScript, Client)

   </div>
   <div class="preview less-wide">